 The Nicola Nordic Ski Club is based in Merritt, BC.
 We maintain the Kane Valley Ski Trails, situated in the beautiful Kane Valley, just 18 km from Merritt.
 Here you can choose from over 50 km of groomed trails, offering a variety of terrain and skill levels, but all ideal for wilderness Nordic skiing.
+Our trails are not suitable for skate-skiing.
 All our trails are marked with maps and trail indicators and there are several shelters where you can stop for a break.
 Go to our Kane Valley Trails page to get more information, download a copy of the trail map or get directions on how to get there.
 There is also information on local accommodation.
 Copies of the trail map are available at the trailheads in the Kane Valley.

 Please note: the Kane Valley Ski Trails are not patrolled; use at your own risk.

 The Kane Valley cross-country ski trails were established by local volunteers working with the BC Forest Service many years ago, but for over 15 years these trails have been maintained solely by our club.
 The club is run entirely by volunteers.
 Membership and trail fees go towards grooming (our major cost) and the maintenance of the trails and shelters in the summer.
 Our trails are open to members ($40 single; $80 family) or with a daily ski pass ($7 per person per day).
 Go to our Membership page to download a membership form.

 A reminder – dogs are only allowed on Matthew’s Loop and the access trails leading to this loop.